Royston, Hertfordshire: Sport and leisure

 Royston Golf Club is situated on the Therfield Heath and was established in 1892.
 Has 18 holes, a range of practice facilities, pro shop and welcoming clubhouse.

 Royston has a Non-League football club, Royston Town F.C., which plays at Garden Walk.
 The football club currently plays in the Southern League Premier Division Central league.

 Royston Sports Club, situated on the heath, is the home to the town's tennis, squash, hockey and rugby clubs, as well as youth football.
 Royston Rugby Club's 1st XV play in the Herts/Middlesex 1st division – its Girls' U15 side won the Herts Shield in 2011 and 2012.

 Notable people

-Several musicians originate from Royston, including:
+Several notable people originate from Royston, including: